FUZZY MATCHING ALGORITHMS EXPLAINED

 What is Fuzzy Matching?

 Fuzzy matching is a technique of finding strings in a dataset, that approximately match strings in a separate dataset, rather than exactly.
-The discipline of fuzzy matching can be typically divided into two sub-problems:
+The discipline of fuzzy matching can be typically sub-divided into two problems:

-Fuzzy matching is known by several names including Fuzzy String Matching and Approximate String Matching.
-Most fuzzy matching algorithms return similarity scores as percentages to help users gauge how similar the compared text entries are, with a typical scale ranging from 0% [no similarity] to 100% [exact match].
+Fuzzy matching is known by several names including fuzzy string matching and approximate string matching.
+Most fuzzy matching algorithms return similarity scores as percentages to help users gauge how similar the compared text entries are, with a typical scale ranging from 0% for no matches to 100% for exact matches.

 Why Use Fuzzy Matching Software?

-Fuzzy matching algorithms have been successfully applied in areas like nucleotide sequence matching, spell checking, spam filtering and record linkage.
-To find out how to make use of these and other advantages for your business, please check out this article by Data Ladder.
+Fuzzy matching algorithms have been successfully applied in areas like spell checking, spam filtering and record linkage.
+Here is a brief look at these and other applications of fuzzy matching:

 Fuzzy Matching in Action: A Real-World Example